 One afternoon on a surf trip in Cornwall when our 4th and youngest at the time was about 4 months old, I nipped out for a surf and left Adam on kid duty on the beach.
 The youngest 2 kids were napping in the beach tent when I left but by the time I returned I found Adam pacing with a screaming baby (poor little guy had bad re-flux…baby not Adam).
 It was one of those moments I only craved to be on that beach with my husband surfing to our hearts content…with no rushed breast feeding time frame!
 That evening Adam confessed that he had never been so close to preforming a DIY vasectomy on himself right there on the beach.

 However 99% of our adventures with our kiddos are epic!
 We are able to bond, explore and make memories.
-Not to mention that beautiful movement when they get old enough to actually play and hang out and keep up with you that you realize all that hard work and hours teaching them has paid off!
+Not to mention that beautiful movement when they get old enough to actually play and hang out and keep up with you that you realise all that hard work and hours teaching them has paid off!
 You are able to have conversations that are one of kind on ski lifts, driving down back roads, walking up mountains and cuddling in a tent by a river.

 Every adventure makes them into better little people.
 They are able to learn different languages and cultures and try different food.
-Traveling breeds empathy and a better world view.
+Travelling breeds empathy and a better world view.
 It’s a gift that really does keep on giving.
 If you can get your head around it and some successful strategies under your belt, it will give both you and your kids confidence.
 Once you have that moment of paddling out for another wave along side your kid or boarding down a black trying to keep up with them, you see it’s worth that odd moment on the beach with a crying baby.
-Weekly writings about our favorite travel tips with kids to come!
+Weekly writings about our favourite travel tips with kids to come!